hugoballas/Cybersecurity-portfolio/os-basics/Linux-CLI-basics.md

 #### Vim commands
 * more advanced than nano
 * Advantages:
   * Customisable - you can modify the keyboard shortcuts to be of your choosing
   * Syntax Highlighting - this is useful if you are writing or maintaining code, making it a popular choice for software developers
   * VIM works on all terminals where nano may not be installed
   * There are a lot of resources such as cheatsheets(opens in new tab), tutorials, and the sorts available to you use.

+### Processes
+#### commands
+* ps (list of running processes, status code, session that is running it, usage time of the CPU it is using, name/command of the program that is being executed)
+  * ps aux (processes run by other users and those that dont run from a session, i.e. system processes)
+* top (gives you real-time statistics about the processes running on your system instead of a one-time view.
+These statistics will refresh every 10 seconds)
+* kill "PID" (kill a command, kill a command and the associated PID)
+  * SIGTERM - Kill the process, but allow it to do some cleanup tasks beforehand
+  * SIGKILL - Kill the process - doesn't do any cleanup after the fact
+  * SIGSTOP - Stop/suspend a process
+* systemctl (this command allows us to interact with the systemd process/daemon)
+  * format: systemctl [option] [service]
+  * example: systemctl start apache2 / systemctl stop apache2
+  * 5 options for systemctl:
+    * start
+    * stop
+    * enable
+    * disable
+    * status
+* echo "Hi THM" & (running in the background)
+* fg (brings script/command back to focus/foreground)
+*